 After the empathise phase, you’ll go on to define your problem statement based on what you’ve learned about your users.
 This will then be followed by ideation, prototyping, and testing.
 But remember: the Design Thinking process is not linear, and you’ll often have to loop back to various stages in order to find the right solution.

 Want to learn more about empathy?
 Here are 5 must-read articles about empathy and UX design.
+Want to learn how to run a Design Thinking workshop?
+Then this guide to Design Thinking workshops is exactly what you need!

 What You Should Do Now